The 1 key insight I learned from Harvard that Small Businesses need to know

 When you’re in a small business, making the right decisions is crucial, as each choice can make or break the organisation – and I don’t have to tell you how much pressure that comes with.

 The OPM Course is specifically designed for owners and managers of smaller businesses from around the world to come together, collaborate and learn from each other.

-As the CEO of a family-owned and operated business, MCR Computer Resources, I completely understand the mounting challenges that small businesses face on a daily basis.
+As the CEO of a family-owned and operated business, mcr IT, I completely understand the mounting challenges that small businesses face on a daily basis.

-I put my heart and soul into seeing MCR achieve success year on year and I know I’m not alone – my clients, my business partners and other SME owners are all doing the same thing.
+I put my heart and soul into seeing mcr IT achieve success year on year and I know I’m not alone – my clients, my business partners and other SME owners are all doing the same thing.